jvde-github/AIS-catcher-docs/docs/installation/raspberrypi.md

 > This script ***is not compatible with*** the first versions of the Raspberry Pi and Zero due to their limited support for floating point hardware acceleration.
 > The pre-build packages also do not include PostgreSQL support.
 If this is required, please build from [source](#install-from-source).

-!!! tip "Install Visual Web Control"
+!!! tip "Configure via the browser"
-    To additionally install the Visual Web Control interface, see [below](#installation-with-visual-web-control).
-The Visual Web Control allows you to control the AIS-catcher process (start and stop) and set the configuration remotely via a convenient web interface.
+    To configure AIS-catcher from the browser instead of the command line, add the `-M` option to the install command as shown [above](#recommended-installation-path-for-new-users) — the service then runs with the built-in control panel on port 8118 (see [Online Configuration](../usage/online-configuration.md)).
+Alternatively, install the separate [Visual Web Control](#installation-with-visual-web-control) package, which also allows you to control the AIS-catcher process (start and stop) and manage the host remotely via a convenient web interface.

 ---